G33kman/NVR-Server/documentation/mappings/01-documentation.tree.md

         <img src="/documentation/assets/images/docs-hero-image.jpg" width="65%">
     </picture>
 </p>

+> An image of a computer on a desk reading some documents.

+This file lists the different sections inside the documentation folder with definitions and examples as needed.

 > [!TIP]
 > Header links can be clicked to visit the location for that section.